efi-research/attack-tree-codespace/README.md

 # Attack Tree Generator

 Generate visual attack trees from security scenarios using AI.
-This application uses LLMs to automatically create structured attack trees and renders them as interactive visualizations using Graphviz.
+This application uses LLMs to automatically create structured attack trees and renders them as interactive visualizations using D3.js.

 ## Features

 - 🤖 **AI-Powered Generation**: Uses OpenAI GPT models to generate attack trees from natural language descriptions
-- 🎨 **Visual Rendering**: Renders attack trees as PNG or SVG images using Graphviz
+- 🎨 **Frontend Rendering**: Renders attack trees as SVG visualizations using D3.js directly in the browser
+- 💾 **Multiple Export Formats**: Download as PNG or SVG
 - 🌐 **Web Interface**: User-friendly browser-based UI for easy interaction
 - 📊 **JSON Export**: Download attack tree data in JSON format for further analysis
-- 🔄 **Real-time Preview**: See your attack tree visualization immediately after generation
+- ⚡ **Instant Visualization**: See your attack tree immediately after generation with no server round-trip
 - 📱 **Responsive Design**: Works on desktop and mobile devices

 ## Quick Start

 ### Option 1: GitHub Codespaces (Recommended)
 1. Open this repository in GitHub Codespaces
-2. The devcontainer will auto-install all dependencies (Python, Graphviz, etc.)
+2. The devcontainer will auto-install all dependencies
 3. Copy `.env.example` to `.env` and add your `OPENAI_API_KEY`
 4. Run the server:
    ```bash